JoudMawad/JoudMawad/README.md

 ## 🚀 Projects

 - 📱 **IGNITE A Calorie Tracker App**
-  A clean SwiftUI-based app using Core Data and HealthKit to track daily calories and data visualizations — with barcode scanning in the works.
+  A clean SwiftUI-based app using Core Data and HealthKit to track daily calories and data visualizations, with barcode scanning in the works.

 - 🌍 **Personal Portfolio Website**
   Responsive and animated, built with HTML/CSS/JS